Retarded Gravitation Theory: Solutions

+For our model galaxy, we assumed a large (static) central mass ($1.5 \times 10^5$ mass units), surrounded by a ring of radius 12 kpc, consisting of 10000 particles, of 1 mass unit each, rotating with an angular velocity which is twice what one would expect on Newtonian considerations.
+Namely, $\omega_{\rm{ring}} = 3.96 \times 10^{-2}$, corresponding to a linear velocity of around 146.6 km\, s$^{-1}$.
+The test particle is at 12.2 kpc, and initially rotating with an angular velocity expected on Newtonian considerations, namely, $\omega_{\rm{particle}} \approx 1.94 \times 10^{-2}$ corresponding to a linear velocity of around 72.9 km\, s$^{-1}$.
+The exact mass of the test particle (assumed small) is irrelevant, and does not appear in the equations \eqrefa{ode}.

-The solution is shown in the graph below (Fig.~\ref{fig1}).
-The velocity of the test particle increases so much that it escapes.
-This is an example of the kind of behaviour possible with the new force law, but impossible with Newtonian gravitation (even with the hypothesis of dark matter).
+The solution is shown in the Figure~\ref{Fig1} below.
+The velocity of the test particle increases and it escapes.
+This is impossible with Newtonian gravitation.

-The solution shown in Fig.~\ref{fig1} brings out that the velocity effect is most pronounced \textit{inside} the ring where the Newtonian force due to the ring vanishes, on account of symmetry, but its velocity-dependent force persists.
-The sharpness of the velocity increase in the above figure is due to this: modelling the ring as infinitesimally thin, makes the transition from one regime to another abrupt.
+The velocity effect persists \textit{inside} the ring where the Newtonian force due to the ring cancels, due to symmetry.
+The sharpness of the velocity increase in the above figure is due to this: modeling the ring as infinitesimally thin, makes the transition from one regime to another abrupt.
 The velocity of the test particle decays at infinity as expected on Newtonian considerations but remains persistently larger, and the difference asymptotically approaches a constant.

-Thus, we have demonstrated that given a large number of rotating particles, a slowly rotating particle can get substantially speeded up (and even escape) as consequence of the velocity dependent force of RGT.
-In a spiral galaxy which does have a large number of stars rotating in a common direction, a higher-than-Newtonian rotational velocity is expected on this theory.
-This velocity drag provides a simple way to understand the ``excess'' velocity in the rotation curves of spiral galaxies without the hypothesis of dark matter.
-A roughly constant velocity of rotation, as achieved at the edge of the galaxy, is a very plausible equilibrium state with the new force.
-Given this simple alternative explanation for observed higher rotational velocities in spiral galaxies, we are not obliged to suppose that is the result of invisible dark matter distributed in some peculiar way.
+Thus, with RGT, a large number of co-rotating particles leads to a systematic increase in the rotation velocity.
+Hence, in a spiral galaxy, a significantly higher-than-Newtonian rotational velocity due to velocity drag is to be expected on this theory.
+In the next refinement, suppose we model a spiral galaxy as a series of concentric rings.
+A slightly faster than Newtonian rotational velocity for an inner ring, would speed up the next outer ring and so on.
+A constant velocity at the edge of the galaxy, where the rings thin out, is a very plausible equilibrium situation with this model.

+The solution shown above is clearly not the only one possible.
+There are two limiting cases: (a)~as we increase the number of rotating particles, the test particle is greatly speeded-up and escapes, or (b)~as we increase the central mass, so that the the Newtonian term in \eqrefa{ode} dominates, the test particle stays bound, and its velocity oscillates.
+The exact velocity at which the ring rotates is not critical.
+However, as the velocity difference between the ring and test-particle decreases the velocity dependent term becomes small, so the problem becomes numerically stiff and a different method of solution is needed.